Adaptive BEM with optimal convergence rates for the Helmholtz equation: Numerical Experiments

 Figure~\ref{fig:ex1:compare_marking} (right) compares uniform vs.\ adaptive refinement for fixed $\theta = 0.4$ but various $k \in \{1,2,4,8,16\}$.
 As expected, the preasymptotic phase increases with $k$, but adaptive mesh-refinement asymptotically regains improved convergence rates for every $k$.
 For $k=8$ and $k=16$, the last mesh of the preasymptotic phase is marked with a black symbol.
 Table~\ref{table:epwl} displays the number of elements per wavelength, when asymptotic convergence behavior kicks in.

 Figure~\ref{fig:ex1:compare_theta} compares the convergence of the estimator for different values of the marking parameter $\theta \in \{0.2,0.4,0.6,0.8\}$ as well as for uniform mesh-refinement.
 Again, uniform mesh-refinement leads to a suboptimal rate of convergence for the error estimator, while adaptive refinement with Algorithm~\ref{algorithm} regains the improved rate of convergence, independently of the actual choice of the marking parameter.
 Although Theorem~\ref{theorem:optimal} predicts optimal convergence rates only for small marking parameters $0 < \theta < \thetaopt :=(1+\Cstab^2\Crel^2/ \widehat{\beta})^{-1}$, we observe that Algorithm~\ref{algorithm} is stable with respect to $\theta$, where we tested $\theta \in \{0.2,\ldots,0.8 \}$.
 In Figure~\ref{fig:ex1:meshes}, one can see some of the obtained adaptive meshes $\TT_\ell$ with $\ell=4,8,12$.
-The mesh-refinement is focused around the facets and edges hit by the incoming wave, while all facets in the shadow essentially remain coarse.
+Since Algorithm~\ref{algorithm} refines mostly elements with big error indicator, the refinement is essentially focused on the edges hit by the incoming wave, while facets in the shadow essentially remain coarse.
+If the elements along the edges are sufficiently fine, for some adaptive steps the elements in the plain (smooth) surface parts contain the largest estimator contributions; see $\TT_{12}$ in Figure~\ref{fig:ex1:meshes} (right).

 Figure~\ref{fig:ex1:compare_cond} illustrates the condition number of the arising linear system in~\eqref{eq:discreteform:kompakt}.
 As expected, the condition number grows with progressing mesh-adaptation, but stays bounded in the first couple of steps.
 This indicates that the linear system in the discrete formulation~\eqref{eq:discreteform:kompakt} allows for a unique solution for every $\ell \in \N$.
 Hence, Algorithm~\ref{algorithm} never enforced uniform mesh-refinement in Step~{\rm{(i)}}.